 The actual trip however, isn't the really dangerous part.
 What is more hair-raising is your experience at the depots, they can be quite tense and aggressive environment - think the antics on Jerry Springer and you are getting close...

 Interstate transport by plane isn't that expensive.
-My advice is to splash out if you have the cash - it will be worth the piece of mind. almost 7 years ago
+My advice is to splash out if you have the cash - it will be worth the piece of mind. about 7 years ago

 Better yet, rent a car.